SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_image_setting_d_.imagesetting.md

 # ImageSetting

-An image settings simply displays an image on the configuration page.
+An image setting simply displays an image on the configuration page.
 There is no user input involved.
 ```
 section.imageSetting('banner')
     .image('https://mysite/image.png')